Skip to main content

 For inquiries about focused ultrasound treatment, please fill out our information request form.

-MR-guided focused ultrasound is a new procedure for treating essential tremor and Parkinson's disease.
-It uses high-intensity focused ultrasound energy, guided by magnetic resonance imaging (MRI), to heat a small targeted area of tissue in the brain, which can reduce the tremor and Parkinson's symptoms.
+MR-guided focused ultrasound is a non-invasive procedure that treats hand tremor in patients diagnosed with essential tremor and parkinson's disease.
+Our specialists use high-intensity focused ultrasound energy, guided by magnetic resonance imaging (MRI), to burn (ablate) a small targeted area of tissue in the brain.
+This procedure reduces hand tremor symptoms.

 The Procedure

-This procedure can be done while the patient is awake.
-It is also not a traditional surgery.
-It happens inside an MRI scanner.
-The scanner allows the physician to precisely plan, guide, and target a small, specific area of your brain.
-The scanner also measures, very precisely, the increased temperature in the brain caused by the ultrasound energy.
+This procedure is done while the patient is awake.
+The MRI allows the physician to precisely plan, guide, and target a small, specific area of your brain.
+The MRI also precisely measures the increased temperature in the brain caused by the ultrasound energy.
 This allows it to precisely treat only the intended target.

-Because ultrasound can pass through skin, muscle, fat, and bone without incisions, it is an ideal treatment tool.
+This is an ideal treatment tool because ultrasound energy can pass through skin, muscle, fat, and bone without incisions (cuts).
 Ultrasound energy is also non-ionizing, meaning that you are not exposed to potentially dangerous radiation during the procedure.

 Before Treatment

-You will be given numbing medication before a frame is placed on your head to prevent any movement during the procedure.
+You will be given numbing medication before a frame is placed on your head by your neurosurgeon.
+This head frame attaches to the MRI table to prevent any movement during the procedure.
 A silicon membrane is then placed on the head to allow for circulation of cool water.
 This will minimize potential heating near the scalp.

 Your heart rate, blood pressure, and blood oxygen levels will be monitored throughout the procedure.